jxmot/website_template-no_bootstrap/README.md

+**IMPORTANT: This document is in "DRAFT", and needs to be updated.
+Most of the content is correct, but recent changes need to be incorporated.**

 # Website Template - NO BOOTSTRAP

 I wanted a *basic*, *simple* and *working* website template.
 It had to have a navigation bar and be *responsive*... it seems that everyone has a different definition of what *resposive* actually means.